-A variety of options are offered to high school students including: Honors and advanced courses in English, Math and Science, Advanced Placement, College in the High School, Tech Prep, Industry Certifications and Running Start.
+Honors, Advanced Placement, College in High School, and Running Start are some of the challenging options available.
 High school students self-select these classes based upon their interests, skills, and abilities, and with the guidance of parents and school counselors.
-For more information, refer to the high school course catalog, contact your students' school counselor or visit the district's website www.everettsd.org/Page/5961.
+For more information, contact your students' school counselor or visit the district's website www.everettsd.org/Page/5961.